There are two ways you can cause the firewall to place

 a Block Duration and a Classified policy rule to include source

-IP address, the firewall puts the offending source IP address on
+IP address, the firewall puts the offending source IP address on the

 In the cases described above, the firewall automatically blocks